-- 4.1 Obligations with regard to conflict of interest: - 4.1.1 Councillors, members of Delegated Committees and Council staff and contractors are required to: - Avoid all situations which may give rise to conflicts of interest; - Identify any conflicts of interest; and - Disclose or declare all conflicts of interest; - 4.2 Councillors and Members of Delegated Committees - 4.2.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 4.2.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter. - 4.2.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee Meeting. - 4.2.4 Council will maintain a Conflict of Interest Register which will be made available on Council's website. - 4.3 Procedure at a Council or Delegated Committee Meeting - 4.3.1 At the time indicated in the Agenda, a Councillor with a conflict of interest in an item on that agenda must indicate they have a conflict of interest by clearly stating: - (a) The item for which they have a conflict of interest; and - (b) Whether their conflict of interest is general or material; and - (c) The circumstances that give rise to the conflict of interest. - 4.3.2 Immediately prior to the consideration of the item in which they have a conflict of interest, a Councillor or Member of a Delegated Committee must indicate to the meeting the existence of the conflict of interest and leave the meeting. - 4.3.3 A Councillor who is not present at the designated time in the agenda for disclosures of conflicts of interest, must disclose their conflict of interest in the manner that required for the declarations of conflicts of interest at sub-rule (1) prior to leaving the meeting. - 4.3.4 A Councillor or Member of a Delegated Committee who discloses a conflict of interest and leaves a Council meeting must not communicate with any participants in the meeting while the decision is being made. - 4.4 Procedure at other meetings organised, hosted or supported by Cardinia Shire Council - 4.4.1 A Councillor who has a conflict of interest must not participate in discussion of matters that will come before Council for a decision, or if a decision will be made by a member of staff acting under delegation. - 4.4.2 At the time indicated on the Agenda, a Councillor with a conflict of interest will indicate the existence of the conflict of interest and the matter in which the conflict of interest arises. - 4.4.3 If there is no Agenda, a Councillor with a conflict of interest will indicate the existence of the conflict of interest as soon the matter arises. - 4.4.4 At the time for discussion of that item, the Councillor will leave the discussion and not communicate with any members of the meeting for the duration of the discussion.
+4.1 Obligations with regard to conflict of interest:

+- 4.1.1 Councillors, members of Delegated Committees, Council staff and contractors are required to: - Avoid all situations which may give rise to conflicts of interest; - Identify any conflicts of interest; and - Disclose or declare all conflicts of interest;

+4.2 Councillors and Members of Delegated Committees

+- 4.2.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 4.2.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter and complete a Conflict of Interest Declaration - 4.2.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee Meeting. - 4.2.4 Council will maintain a Conflict of Interest Register which will be made available on Council's website.

+4.3 Procedure at a Council or Delegated Committee Meeting

+- 4.3.1 At the time indicated in the Agenda, a Councillor with a conflict of interest in an item on that agenda must indicate they have a conflict of interest by clearly stating: - (a) The item for which they have a conflict of interest; and - (b) Whether their conflict of interest is general or material; and - (c) The circumstances that give rise to the conflict of interest.

+The Councillor shall complete a Conflict of Interest Declaration in writing and pass this on to the Manager Governance Safety and Property

+- 4.3.2 Immediately prior to the consideration of the item in which they have a conflict of interest, a Councillor or Member of a Delegated Committee must indicate to the meeting the existence of the conflict of interest and leave the meeting. - 4.3.3 A Councillor who is not present at the designated time in the agenda for disclosures of conflicts of interest, must disclose their conflict of interest in the manner that required for the declarations of conflicts of interest at sub-rule (1) prior to leaving the meeting. - 4.3.4 A Councillor or Member of a Delegated Committee who discloses a conflict of interest and leaves a Council meeting must not communicate with any participants in the meeting while the decision is being made.

+4.4 Procedure at other meetings organised, hosted or supported by Cardinia Shire Council

+- 4.4.1 A Councillor who has a conflict of interest must not participate in discussion of matters that will come before Council for a decision, or if a decision will be made by a member of staff acting under delegation. - 4.4.2 At the time indicated on the Agenda, a Councillor with a conflict of interest will indicate the existence of the conflict of interest and the matter in which the conflict of interest arises. - 4.4.3 If there is no Agenda, a Councillor with a conflict of interest will indicate the existence of the conflict of interest as soon the matter arises. - 4.4.4 At the time for discussion of that item, the Councillor will leave the discussion and not communicate with any members of the meeting for the duration of the discussion. - 4.4.5 The existence of a conflict of interest will be recorded in the minutes of the meeting.